Driving change and getting girls into grounds

-Jessica Mayho is the GMA Young Board's Facilitator, helping to making the events run by the board a reality and getting more young people interested in grounds.
-Alongside her work for the Young Board, Jessica not only the business and events manager for the Sports Park at Leeds University but also a hammer thrower training for the 2024 Olympics.
+Alongside her work for the Young Board, Jessica is not only the Business Development Executive at Leeds Rhino Foundation but also a hammer thrower training for the 2024 Olympics.
 Through the Young Board she hopes to be a driving force of change and highlight the grounds sector as a career opportunity for girls too.

 Why did you decide to get involved with the GMA Young Board of Directors?